Occupational segregation in a Roy model with composition preferences: Tipping and affirmative action

+Proposition~\ref{prop:1beta} shows that a high incidence of individuals with large sector advantage rules out corner equilibria.
+The pecuniary incentive is strong enough to pull a large enough minority away from full segregation.
+A strong enough pecuniary incentive relative to composition preferences also rules out the contrarian equilibria, so that there exists a unique equilibrium, which is stable and amplified.
+Finally, proposition~\ref{prop:1beta} also gives a full characterization of equilibria in the symmetric environment.
+This characterization is illustrated in case~$r_w^e=1-r_m^e=0.4$ on figure~\ref{fig:cata} below.

-\subsection{Tipping and affirmative action}
+\section{Tipping and affirmative action}

 The Roy model with composition preferences displays tipping phenomena of two kinds.
 One type of tipping effect occurs when a small deviation in~$(r_w,r_m)$ from one equilibrium tips the system to a different equilibrium.
-The second type of tipping effect occurs when the set of equilibria changes abruptly as the parameters~$(\gamma_w,\gamma_m)$ that govern the relative strength of pecuniary and non pecuniary incentives cross a threshold.
-Unlike residential tipping in the work of \citeauthor{Schelling:71} (\citeyear{Schelling:71,Schelling:73,Schelling:78}), tipping in this model is beneficial and occurs from highly segregated states to more even ones.
+The second type of tipping effect occurs when the set of equilibria changes abruptly as the parameters~$(\beta,\gamma_w,\gamma_m)$ that govern the relative strength of pecuniary and non-pecuniary incentives cross a threshold.
+Unlike residential tipping in the work of \citeauthor{Schelling:71} (\citeyear{Schelling:71,Schelling:73,Schelling:78}), tipping in this model tends to be beneficial and to occur from highly segregated states to more even ones, or from contrarian states (where compositions reverse relative advantage) to non contrarian ones.
 Each type of tipping in this model is associated with a type of policy.
-Tipping as a shift between equilibrium is triggered by policies operating directly on compositions, such as quotas.
-Tipping as a change in the set of equilibria is triggered by policies operating on preferences or incomes, such as subsidies or changes in amenities, or changes in labor force participation.
+Tipping as a shift between equilibrium, which we call {\em nudge tipping}, is triggered by policies operating directly on compositions, such as quotas.
+Tipping as a change in the set of equilibria, which we call {\em catastrophic tipping}, is triggered by policies operating on preferences or incomes, such as subsidies or changes in amenities, or changes in labor force participation.
+In this section, we define the two kinds of tipping and draw implications about each type of tipping from propositions~\ref{prop:beta1} and~\ref{prop:1beta}.